 Being a criminal defense attorney, constantly representing people in Pennsylvania and West Virginia, I am always driving to and fro.
 And let me tell you, some of the things I have seen are seriously quite frightening.

 This kind of distraction is no longer restricted to merely texting and driving.
-This is basically any kind of activity which takes away your attention from a particular task when you are behind the wheels of your car.
-It could be anything starting from texting on the phone, reading a map or checking the GPS directions, fidgeting with the radio controls, to grooming themselves, eating or simply chatting with other fellow passengers etc.
+This is basically any kind of activity that takes away your attention from a particular task when you are behind the wheels of your car.
+It could be anything starting from texting on the phone, reading a map, checking the GPS directions, fidgeting with the radio controls, grooming themselves, eating, or simply chatting with other fellow passengers, etc.

 Trust this friendly and helpful criminal defense attorney when I say that you don’t want to be charged with distracted driving cases neither in Pennsylvania nor in West Virginia.
 I have been there and it is not a nice place to be in.

 I would advise you to always be cautious.
 Another point to remember is you must know more about the law.
 For instance, the Pennsylvania state laws completely prohibit texting when you are driving the car and this applies to anyone driving the car, irrespective of what age they are.

 In West Virginia, the laws on distracted driving are slightly more stringent.
 Drivers of all ages are not only prohibited from texting and driving, all the drivers regardless of age have a ban on using handheld devices.
 And for the drivers who have just started driving and are relatively inexperienced are not allowed to use both handhelds as well as hands-free devices in West Virginia.

 For people who are not familiar with what that means, a new driver or a novice one is somebody who, irrespective of his age, still has a learner’s permit or possesses an intermediate license.
 So, you must always be mindful while driving and take the rules and regulations into consideration for a legally viable and healthy driving experience.